Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Introduction

 A powerful way to formulate photon propagation in NLED is the effective (optical) metric approach.
 In the geometric-optics limit, the eikonal wave vector satisfies a Fresnel equation that generically factorizes into two polarization branches, implying that the two photon modes propagate along null geodesics of two distinct effective geometries \cite{Boillat:1970gw,Plebanski:1959ff,Novello:1999pg,DeLorenci:2000yh}.
 In this picture, birefringence becomes a manifestly geometric phenomenon: it is encoded in the inequivalence of the corresponding optical manifolds, rather than introduced by hand through refractive indices.
-This viewpoint has been widely exploited to compute polarization-dependent deflection angles and related strong-field observables in various NLED models (including QED and Born-Infeld theory) under asymptotic assumptions \cite{Bialynicka-Birula:1970nlh,Adler:1971wn,Born:1933pep,Born:1934gh}.
-Nonlinear electrodynamics (NED) generically modifies light propagation because electromagnetic perturbations propagate on an effective (field-dependent) geometry, leading to nontrivial causal and optical phenomena so strong, in fact, that closed, space-like photon paths can arise in suitable NED backgrounds \cite{Novello:2001fv}.
-A systematic way to characterize these effects is provided by Fresnel (birefringence) analysis, which derives the dispersion relations and polarization-dependent light cones for general NED theories \cite{Obukhov:2002xa}.
-In gravitational settings, NED also supports magnetically charged regular/“nonlinear magnetic” black holes whose dynamical viability can be tested via stability analyses \cite{Breton:2005ye} and by studying their response to electromagnetic perturbations and late-time relaxation (ringdown) \cite{Toshmatov:2018tyo,Toshmatov:2019gxg}.
+This viewpoint has been widely exploited to compute polarization-dependent deflection angles and related strong-field observables in birefringent NLED models (notably QED-type effective actions) under asymptotic assumptions \cite{Bialynicka-Birula:1970nlh,Adler:1971wn,Born:1933pep,Born:1934gh}.
+Exceptional NLEDs also exist: in particular, Born-Infeld electrodynamics is \emph{non-birefringent}--the two polarization modes propagate on the same effective light cone (up to conformal rescaling) \cite{Boillat:1970gw,Obukhov:2002xa}.
+NLED generically modifies light propagation because electromagnetic perturbations propagate on an effective (field-dependent) geometry, leading to nontrivial causal and optical phenomena so strong, in fact, that closed, space-like photon paths can arise in suitable NLED backgrounds \cite{Novello:2001fv}.
+A systematic way to characterize these effects is provided by Fresnel (birefringence) analysis, which derives the dispersion relations and polarization-dependent light cones for general NLED theories \cite{Obukhov:2002xa}.
+In gravitational settings, NLED also supports magnetically charged regular/“nonlinear magnetic” black holes whose dynamical viability can be tested via stability analyses \cite{Breton:2005ye} and by studying their response to electromagnetic perturbations and late-time relaxation (ringdown) \cite{Toshmatov:2018tyo,Toshmatov:2019gxg}.
 On the observational side, regular spacetimes such as Bardeen and Ayón–Beato–García exhibit distinctive circular-geodesic structure and disk phenomenology—impacting ISCO properties, profiled spectral lines from Keplerian disks/rings, and even producing “ghost” lensing images in no-horizon configurations \cite{Stuchlik:2014qja,Schee:2016mjd,Schee:2015nua,Schee:2019gki}.